Eruption of Trevejo: Consequences

-The eruption of the Trevejo volcano has been the volcanic phenomenon that has had the greatest economic and social impact on the island of Tenerife.
-This, despite being an event with a relatively low rate of explosiveness.
+The eruption of the Trevejo volcano is the volcanic phenomenon with the greatest economic and social impact on the island of Tenerife, despite being an event with a relatively low rate of explosiveness.

-This eruption did not cause human losses but it did affect the historical, economic and artistic development of Garachico, as it buried the old port and important architectural buildings of the municipality.
-For example, lava flows stopped at the foot of the church parish Church of Saint Anne, however, the castings were close enough that the heat burned part of the temple and had to be rebuilt between 1714 and 1721.
+This eruption did not cause human losses, but it did affect the historical, economic and artistic development of Garachico, as it buried the old port and important architectural buildings in the municipality.
+For example, lava flows stopped at the foot of the church parish Church of Saint Anne; however, the castings were close enough that the heat burned part of the temple and had to be rebuilt between 1714 and 1721.
 The eruption also swept through the convents of Saint Didacus, Saint Clare and Saint Francis, as well as the House of the Count of La Gomera.

 After this natural disaster, traders then used the dock of Puerto de la Cruz and Garachico remained as a small fishing port.
 This caused the international trade of the village to be suspended, contributing to its decline.

 The Romanian philologist, historian and professor Alejandro Cioranescu, referred to the eruption of the Trevejo volcano and its consequences as the "Canarian Pompeii".